sonertari/UTMFW/README.md

 The web user interface of UTMFW helps you manage your firewall:

 - Dashboard displays an overview of system status using graphs and statistics counters.
 You can click on those graphs and counters to go to their details on the web user interface.
-- Notifier sends the system status as Firebase push notifications to the Android application, [A4PFFW](https://github.com/sonertari/A4PFFW).
 - System, network, and service configuration can be achieved on the web user interface.
 - Pf rules are maintained using [PFRE](https://github.com/sonertari/PFRE).
 - Information on hosts, interfaces, pf rules, states, and queues are provided in tabular form.